-You'll also understand hypoglycaemia, or hypos, when your child's blood sugar level drops too low and they have symptoms such as shakiness, sweating, tiredness, headaches or behaviour changes.
+You'll also understand hypoglycaemia, or 'hypos', when your child's blood glucose level drops too low and they have symptoms such as shakiness, sweating, tiredness, headaches or behaviour changes.
 You'll be taught how to prevent and treat hypoglycaemia and other situations.

-"Once the parents and child are really settled, I'd expect to see them once every three months," says Professor Hindmarch.
+"Once the parents and child are really settled, I'd expect to see them once every three months," says Professor Hindmarsh.

 From the age of 12, these visits should include a comprehensive health check at least once a year.
 Your child will be checked for signs of damage to their eyes, feet, circulation and kidneys.

 As your child gets older, it's important to work with your care team to teach your child how to manage the condition on their own.

 "When your child is very young, ask them to do things like fetching the injecting kit, or pinching their skin while you do the injection," says Professor Hindmarsh.
 "Greater involvement grows from there."

 During visits, the care team should let your child discuss their feelings and concerns, as they gradually get used to becoming an adult with diabetes.